tModLoader/tModLoader/PortingNotes_1.4.5.md

 - WorldGenerator._seed needs to be internal again.
 The patch was lost
 - Consider updating FlexibleTileWand.Reload
 - https://github.com/tModLoader/tModLoader/pull/1675 seemed to fix a bug that is apparently now fixed in vanilla.
 Patches in AWorkshopPublishInfoState deleted.
 Verify that existing workshop publicity still correctly updates UI without requiring a click.
-- RecipeGroup has changed dramatically.
-We'll need to adjust how modded groups merge and document the new behaviors and new ctors.
-The tml added methods might also be superfluous now.
 - Mount.Dismount now has a ignoreEffect parameter, this might duplicate the skipDust variable used in MountLoader.Dismount.
 Adjust patches (and docs) accordingly if they should be the same.
 When is it set?
 Do modded mounts need to care about when ignoreEffect was true or false?
 - NPC.Spawner class needs docs and hooks (similar to the old NPCSpawnInfo).
 The intent is that modders can intercept the various stages, and set/override flags to alter vanilla spawn logic.
 - NPCLoader.BuffTownNPC will need to be reworked to facilitate new functionality.
 "Defeating a boss now also gives each villager a 1.5% attack speed bonus." is a new vanilla effect.
 Similarly the Advanced Combat Techniques increases health by 250.
 Dryad immortal on infectedSeed.